andikatjacobdennis/C-Sharp/CLI.md

 * **BCL** (Base Class Library)

-  It is deveoped in C# and used by other .NET languages
+**  It is deveoped in C# and used by other .NET languages

+**  The Base Class Library (BCL) is literally that, the base.
+It contains basic, fundamental types like System.String and System.DateTime.

+**  The Framework Class Library (FCL) is the wider library that contains the totality: ASP.NET, WinForms, the XML stack, ADO.NET and more.
+You could say that the FCL includes        the BCL.

 * VES or **CLR**(VirtuaI Execution System or Common Language Runtime)